 We’re not quite sure what it is about playing at Stoke which makes unassuming full-backs turn into Roberto Carlos, but Lowton followed Figueroa’s lead against the Potters in 2013.

-Lowton has only ever scored two Premier League goals, and absolutely nobody can remember his first after this late beauty helped Aston Villa move out of the relegation zone.
+Lowton has only ever scored two Premier League goals, and absolutely nobody can remember his first.

 One of only three league goals scored in his career, it is literally impossible to remember anything about Edman’s one season at Tottenham other than this absolute thunderbastard against Liverpool.

-“I do remember Robbie [Keane] screaming for the ball, like he normally did, but luckily for me I just tried my luck instead,” Edman told Spurs Stat Man two years ago.
+“I do remember Robbie [Keane] screaming for the ball, like he normally did, but luckily for me I just tried my luck instead,” Edman told Spurs Stat Man in 2015.

 Edmilson enjoyed a stellar 17-year career, winning the World Cup, two La Liga titles and the Champions League, but he only ever scored seven league goals as a professional.